-There is something about the effect that happens when a student has an epiphany and you were the vehicle for that.
-It is something that allows me to feel fulfilled in my life’s purpose… education.
+Something special happens when a student has an epiphany, and you were the vehicle for that.
+It is gives me fulfillment towards my life’s purpose… education.

-All students are unique in the ways they acquire information, and as an educator I find it important to implement various pedagogies to reach each individual while also allowing students to learn different perspectives.
-One of the ways I like to conduct class is through use of the traditional lecture with the implementation of innovative tools including in-class activities and interactive class activities.
-These tools may also include live writing sessions for research papers and/or a walk through of technology or skill.
+Every student is unique in the ways they acquire and process information, much like the people we service in libraries.
+Understanding that as an educator, I find it important to implement various pedagogies to guide each individual while also welcoming students to learn different perspectives.
+One of the ways I like to conduct class is through use of the traditional lecture with the implementation of innovation and engagement.
+These tools structured learning as well as include in-class activities, live writing sessions, and demonstration of instructional technology for effective use.

 A flexible classroom is also important in Library and Information Sciences as a majority of the programs are instructed in the virtual environment.
-I enjoy open discussion.
 Often times, formal education teaches theory and it is the focus to not stray from it.
-That is not always realistic as theory does not always translate in practice.
-Open discussion allows me to share my experiences from more than 20 years of practice as a professional.
+That is not practical as theory does not always translate in practice.
+Open discussion allows me to share my experiences from more than 15 years of practice as a practitioner and administrator.

 I enjoy sharing real world experiences with the students to ensure I am producing practical professionals.
-My students and I discuss the flexibility practice calls for.
-These conversations are transparent as I wish to build professionals who can think on a whim if something does not perfectly align with a taught theory.
+My students and I discuss the flexibility and critical thinking the practice calls for.
+These conversations are transparent as I wish to build professionals who can think on a whim if something does not perfectly align with theory.

 A classroom that is open and safe for discussion, flexible learning for concept acquisition, and transparency is the learning environment I am committed to providing.